-Since its inception, the Bond Bank has issued bonds for its non guaranteed program pursuant to a General Resolution adopted on December 1, 1978, as amended from time to time (the 1978 Resolution).
+Since its inception, the Bond Bank has issued bonds for its non-guaranteed program pursuant to a General Resolution adopted on December 1, 1978, as amended from time to time (the 1978 Resolution).
 On July 14, 2005, the Bond Bank adopted a new General Resolution (the 2005 Resolution).
 While substantially similar to the 1978 Resolution, the 2005 Resolution contained a number of improvements, including a flexible reserve fund sizing requirement, wholesale changes in permitted investments, the ability to meet its reserve fund requirement with surety bond policies and other credit facilities, and a streamlined approach to calling bonds for early redemption.
 The Bond Bank has issued eight series of bonds under the terms of the 2005 Resolution, totaling \$295,571,000.
 Bonds issued under the 2005 Resolution are separately secured from all other bonds of the Bond Bank, including those issued under the 1978 Resolution.
 The adoption of the 2005 Resolution has not resulted in any substantive change to the Bond Bank's overall program.

 The Bond Bank analyzes the cost effectiveness of the 1978 Resolution and the 2005 Resolution whenever a new issue of bonds is being considered.
 Due to the downgrades of the surety bond providers, this is no longer a viable method of funding the reserve fund.
 Depending on the structure of the new bonds and the reserve fund requirements, we analyze the best alternative by comparing the availability of investments in the market and the possibility of purchasing State of New Hampshire bonds.
-In fiscal year 2013, all of the bonds were issued per the 1978 Resolution.
-A State of New Hampshire bond was purchased to fund the reserve fund for the 2012 C issue, and U.S. Treasury, State and Local Government Securities were purchased for the 2012 B and D issues.
+In fiscal year 2014, all of the bonds were issued per the 1978 Resolution.

 The Bond Bank has purchased surety bond policies to meet the reserve fund requirements for bonds issued under the terms of the 2005 Resolution.
 Several downgrades of the surety providers occurred between September 2009 and December 2011.
-There were also a few changes in January and May of 2013.
+There were also a few changes in March and May of 2014.
 The table below summarizes the surety policies purchased by the Bond Bank:

-Surety Provider Amount of Surety Policies Ratings as of September 28, 2009 as of D Ratings becember 1 9, 2011 Ratings as of June 30, 2013 Mondy's S&P Fitch Moody's S&P Fitch Moody's S&P Fitch Assured Guaranty Municipal \$3,420,269 Aa3 AAA AA+ Aa3 AA- With- drawn A2 AA- With- drawn National Public Finance (formerly MBIA Illinois) \$8,247,430 Baal A With- drawn Baa2 383 With- drawn Baal A With- drawn FGIC \$6,782,925 With- drawn With- drawn With- drawn With- drawn With- drawn With- drawn With- drawn With- drawn With- drawn
+Surety Provider Amount of Surety Policies as of Se Ratings eptember 28 3, 2009 as of Ratings f June 30, 20)13 as o Ratings as of June 30, 2014 Moody's S&P Fitch Moody's S&P Fitch Moody's S&P Fitch Assured Guaranty Municipal \$3,420,269 Aa3 AAA AA+ A2 AA- With- drawn A2 AA With- drawn National Public Finance (formerly MBIA Illinois) \$8,247,430 Baal A With- drawn Baal A With- drawn A3 AA- With- drawn FGIC \$6,782,925 With- drawn With- drawn With- drawn With- drawn With- drawn With- drawn With- drawn With- drawn With- drawn

-- On November 2, 2009, Assured Guaranty announced that FSA will be renamed to Assured Guaranty Municipal. - On February 18, 2009, MBIA Insurance Corporation (MBIA) separated its operations into two entities with National Public Finance Guaranty Corporation (National) (formerly MBIA Insurance Corp. of Illinois) becoming the public finance sector insurer/surety bond provider. - Policies carried by FGIC are reinsured by National Public Finance Guaranty Corporation.
+^{} On November 2, 2009, Assured Guaranty announced that FSA will be renamed to Assured Guaranty Municipal.

+^{} On February 18, 2009, MBIA Insurance Corporation (MBIA) separated its operations into two entities with National Public Finance Guaranty Corporation (National) (formerly MBIA Insurance Corp. of Illinois) becoming the public finance sector insurer/surety bond provider.

+^{} Policies carried by FGIC are reinsured by National Public Finance Guaranty Corporation.